Friday, 13 March 2009

 Build Directory: "${workspace_loc:/MicroFrameworkPK_v3_0/Solutions/LPC2478}"

-Note: the folder name will change depending on what name you entered in the Solution Wizard
+Note: the folder name will change depending on what name you entered in the Solution Wizard - In the "Behaviours" tab, check Build (Incremental Build) and add the following:

 "dotNetMF.proj /t:build /p:flavor=debug;memory=flash;platform=LPC2478"